DRovara/Qhoir/doc/documentation/README.md

 ## Tools
 Tools represent the most basic components that are required to construct (meaningful) circuits: _Sources_ and _Measurements_.
 Each circuit requires at least one source component to be run.

-Qwire distinguishes _classical_ and _quantum_ components.
+Qhoir distinguishes _classical_ and _quantum_ components.
 Therefore, a distinction between _classical_ and _quantum_ sources and measurements also has to be made to construct such circuits.

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|